o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 Only entities that are autonomous will have controllers, otherwise `GetController()` will give a null on clients.
 If you are getting a null on your `GetController` calls then you have attached your component to an entity that is not autonomous.
 Attach them to player prefabs instead, as those are marked as autonomous by the server.
 {{</important>}}

-You can find the player prefab for MultiplayerSample project at `\path\to\o3de-multiplayersample\Prefabs\Player.prefab`.
-At this point you should:
+The player prefab for MultiplayerSample project can be found at `<o3de-multiplayersample>\Prefabs\Player.prefab`.
+Do the following steps to modify `Player.prefab`:

-- Instantiate a player prefab in the level temporarily.
+    1. Instantiate a player prefab in the level temporarily.
+(You can find the player prefab for MultiplayerSample project at `<o3de-multiplayersample>\Prefabs\Player.prefab`.)
-- Modify the player prefab instance by adding `MyFirstNetworkComponent` to `player` entity.
+    1. Modify the player prefab instance by adding `MyFirstNetworkComponent` to `player` entity.
-- Save the player prefab.
+    1. Save the player prefab.
-- Delete the player prefab from the level.
+    1. Delete the player prefab from the level.

 ![Attaching Network Component to an Autonomous Entity](/images/user-guide/multiplayer/add_myfirstnetworkcomponent_to_player_prefab.png)

-Here is our full source code for our component with RPC.
+Here is our full source code for our component with an RPC.
 For the header, `\path\to\MultiplayerSample\Gem\Code\Source\Components\MyFirstNetworkComponent.h`:

 ```c++
 #pragma once